 ThinkMarkets combines various research content and tools from both in-house and external sources on its website as well as within its trading platforms.
 The company’s team of analysts produces multiple daily blog articles covering technical and fundamental news analysis across forex and CFD markets.
 Its economic calendar is powered by FXStreet.

-Premium research content from Reuters News, together with headlines provided by FX Wire Pro, streams within the platform for clients who have at least $2,000 equivalent in their account balance.
-In addition, ThinkMarkets integrates AutoChartist, a popular pattern-recognition software for researching trading opportunities, into the ThinkTrader platform.
-AutoChartist is also available as a plugin for MT4.
+News headlines provided by FX Wire Pro stream within the Trade Interceptor platform for clients who have at least $2,000 equivalent in their account balance.
+In addition, ThinkMarkets integrates AutoChartist which is a popular pattern-recognition software for researching trading opportunities.

 Further research tools include an add-on for MT4 known as MT4 Super, developed by FX Blue LLP, which provides a suite of indicators and trading tools traders can use to enhance the default MT4 platform setup.

-ThinkMarkets provides a good range of resources for traders to access research from multiple channels, with more than one channel across key categories.
-Adding a heatmap, additional sentiment tools, and stock screeners would further boost ThinkMarkets’ research offering as the company broadens its product range.
+Pros aside, adding a heatmap and stock screeners would further boost ThinkMarkets’ research offering as the company broadens its product range.